smaruf/readings/interview/java_interview_topics.md

 8. Explain the use of JPA (Java Persistence API) in Java.
 9. How do you configure a connection pool in a Java application?
 10. What are the benefits of using Hibernate in Java for database operations?
+1. What is the FIRST principle in software testing?
+2. How does the FIRST principle ensure effective unit testing?
+3. Explain the importance of the "Fast" aspect of the FIRST principle.
+4. What does the "Independent" aspect of the FIRST principle entail?
+5. How does the "Repeatable" aspect of the FIRST principle benefit testing?
+6. Describe the "Self-Validating" aspect of the FIRST principle.
+7. Why is the "Timely" aspect of the FIRST principle crucial in software development?
+8. Provide examples of how to achieve the FIRST principle in unit testing.
+9. Discuss challenges in implementing the FIRST principle in a large codebase.
+10. How can the FIRST principle improve the maintainability of test suites?